sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/186_Fetching_products_and__id.md

 ### Passing `_id` directly if it's the only criteria
 If the criteria is only `_id` passing it directly (instead of in an object) is also OK. `find` and `findOne` both support this.

+Avoid this if possible, since explicit is better.
+Otherwise the code will be too hard to work with for new comers like my experience with Rails.

 Example:
 ```js
 // .find